afarentino/poll/README.md

 * Gradle

 ## Deployment and Hosting

+### Intended Audience and Prerequisites ###
+This section of the guide is written for a developer interested in cloning this repository to modify it or deploy it as-is to their own environment.
+As such basic knowledge of MongoDB Cloud Atlas (setting up an account) and creating the required database to connect to is something that can be done.
+If you are interested, in additional steps on how to set this up I'm happy to provide them.

 Any cloud provider can be used (AWS, Azure, Heroku, GCP).

-For it's ease of use and ability to scale from 0 to n instances as-needed on demand I chose [Google Cloud Platform App Engine](https://cloud.google.com/appengine/docs).
+For its ease of use and ability to scale from 0 to n instances as needed on demand I chose [Google Cloud Platform App Engine](https://cloud.google.com/appengine/docs).

-### GCP App Engine Deployment
+### GCP App Engine Local Build + Deployment

-The following steps can be run from a local development environment shell.
+The following steps can be run from a Unix-based Terminal.
+I'm using `bash` as my shell in the samples below.

+Following these steps, keeps development costs down, as we essentially assemble the binary artifacts GCP requires for execution in an APP ENGINE environment ahead of time (on a local development or build server).
+It also allows the application to be spun up only when users clicked a link shared with them via email.

-1. Create a GCP cloud account + download and install the gcloud command-line tool.
+1. Create a GCP cloud account
+2. Follow [Google's online guide](https://cloud.google.com/sdk/docs/install) to download + install the `gcloud` CLI <br>
+   ℹ️ **Note:** Make sure you have the recommended version of Python installed locally as outlined in the docs
+3. Use git to clone this repositories main branch
+4. Change directories to the top-level directory of the poll project `cd $projectDir`
-2. Set the APP_MONGODB_CONN environment variable to the value consistent with your MONGODB Cloud Atlas cluster
+5. Set the APP_MONGODB_CONN environment variable to the value consistent with your MONGODB Cloud Atlas cluster
-3. Change directories to the top-level directory of the poll project `cd $projectDir`
-3. Use the Gradle wrapper to run the bootJar task `./gradlew bootJar` > **Note** > Boot jar will be assembled and generated to $projectDir/build/libs
+6. Use the Gradle wrapper to run the bootJar task `./gradlew bootJar` <br>
+   ℹ️ **Note:** An executable jar file will be assembled and generated to `$projectDir/build/libs`
-4. Use the Gradle wrapper to run the custom generateAppYaml task `./gradlew generateAppYaml` (An updated app.yaml that contains the value of `APP_MONGODB_CONN` will be generated to `$projectDir/build/libs)`
+7. Use the Gradle wrapper to run the custom generateAppYaml task `./gradlew generateAppYaml` <br>
+   ℹ️ **Note:** An updated `app.yaml` that contains the value of `APP_MONGODB_CONN` will be generated to `$projectDir/build/libs`
-5. `cd $projectDir/build/libs`
+8. `cd $projectDir/build/libs`
-6. Run `gcloud app deploy ./poll-0.0.3.SNAPSHOT.jar --appyaml=./app.yaml`
+9. Run `gcloud app deploy ./poll-0.0.3.SNAPSHOT.jar --appyaml=./app.yaml` <br>

-If deployment succeeds, GCP App Engine will share the URL of your deployed application with you in the console
+   ℹ️ **Note:** If deployment succeeds, GCP App Engine will share the URL of your running application with you in the console

-This kept costs down and allowed the application to be spun up only when users clicked a link shared with them via email.

 ## Limitations
 1. At this time, it is a heavy lift to design, add or display alternate questions.
-A configurable question provider would be a great feature to have.
+To make this single-question poll survey reusable in other contexts, a configurable question provider would be a great feature to have. <br>
+ℹ️ **Note:** See [GitHub issue #2](https://github.com/afarentino/poll/issues/2) for further details.

-2. Deployment instructions (for additional cloud platform) and automated steps to provision any required infrastructure (including the MongoDB Atlas database) would also be a nice-to-have.
+2. Deployment instructions (for additional cloud platforms) and automated steps to provision any required infrastructure (including the MongoDB Atlas database) would also be a nice-to-have.

 ## Contributing